Website icon Xpert.Digital

 1. Declining export demand: Demand for German products has fallen sharply, particularly from China, a key trading partner.

-3. Restrictive monetary policy of the ECB: The European Central Bank has raised interest rates to combat inflation, but this is slowing investment activity.
+3. Restrictive monetary policy of the ECB: The European Central Bank has raised interest rates to combat inflation, but this is slowing down investment activity.

-When does the economy start to “boom”?
+When does the economy start to "buzz"?

 1. High GDP growth: Values of 3-5% or more are considered an indicator of strong economic growth.